How Carnival Air Lines Once Dominated the Sky with Over 30 Planes

 Carnival Cruise Line purchased a charter airline called Pacific Interstate Airlines.
 (Photo courtesy of Flickr/Paul Nelhams)

-The cruise industry was booming, and Carnival founder and CEO Ted Arison saw an opportunity to feed passengers from big U.S. northeast cities to its key ports in Florida, the Bahamas, and the Caribbean.
-It would also carry gamblers to Arison’s Crystal Palace Resort and Casino in Nassau.
+The cruise industry was booming, and Carnival founder and CEO Ted Arison saw an opportunity to transport passengers from major U.S. Northeast cities to its key ports in Florida, the Bahamas, and the Caribbean.
+The airline also served as a way to bring gamblers to Arison’s Crystal Palace Resort and Casino in Nassau.

 a close up of the winged funnel on the carnival inspiration cruise ship

-By the mid-1990s, it had 40 daily flights from Florida, New York, San Juan, and Los Angeles.
-At that point, it was estimated that only 5 percent of its revenue was earned from delivering passengers to ships, while 75 percent was earned from scheduled services.
+By the mid-1990s, the airline operated 40 daily flights from cities including Florida, New York, San Juan, and Los Angeles.
+At that point, only 5 percent of its revenue came from delivering passengers to ships, while 75 percent was earned from scheduled services.

-Over its lifespan, Carnival Air Lines operated a fleet of over 30 planes, including Airbus A300s and Boeing 727s and 737s.
+Did you know?
+Over its lifespan, Carnival Air Lines operated a fleet of over 30 planes, including Airbus A300s, Boeing 727s, and 737s.

 15375843050 3298ded1c1 c